petersatsuse/azure-compute-docs/articles/virtual-machines/windows/change-drive-letter.md

 ms.topic: how-to
 ms.date: 01/02/2018
 ms.author: jushiman
+# Customer intent: "As a system administrator managing a Windows VM, I want to configure the D: drive as a data disk, so that I can ensure my applications have a consistent storage location for their data while avoiding the risks associated with using the temporary disk."
 ---
 # Use the D: drive as a data drive on a Windows VM